Mouad-El-Fadli/Mouad-El-Fadli/README.md

 I'm always open to new opportunities, projects, or language exchange:

-- 💬 Feel free to reach out for discussions on tech, military aviation, or practice English!
+- 💬 Feel free to reach out for discussions on tech, or practice English!
 - ✉️ elfadlimoad@gmail.com

 ---